tayler-id/crypto-trading-assistant/memory-bank/progress.md

     - `getTradingRecommendation` function uses an enhanced prompt for Google Gemini.
     - Parses the AI response to extract BUY, SELL, or HOLD using `/\b(BUY|SELL|HOLD)\b/i`.
     - Includes retry logic for Gemini API calls (specifically for 503 errors), defaulting to 'HOLD' and logging correctly if retries fail.
 The regex within the retry block is consistent.
-- **Trade Execution (Enhanced & Corrected):**
+- **Trade Execution (Enhanced & Safer):**
     - `executeTrade` function:
-        - Includes logic to place a market BUY order via Alpaca API using notional value.
+        - Includes logic to place a market BUY order via Alpaca API.
+        - **Checks for existing position before BUY; if position exists, logs and skips BUY.**
+        - **Uses a fixed notional amount of $100 for BUY orders during testing (instead of a percentage of buying power).**
         - Added `time_in_force: 'gtc'` to `alpaca.createOrder` for crypto orders.
         - Correctly uses `marketIndicators.currentPrice`.
         - Implemented SELL logic: checks for existing Bitcoin position and closes it.
 Handles 404 errors if no position exists.
         - Retry logic refactored to a `while` loop.
-        - **Adjusted notional amount for BUY orders to 45% of buying power for testing.**
-        - **Corrected retry condition to use `error.response.status` for checking non-retryable Alpaca API errors (403, 422, 401).**
+        - Corrected retry condition to use `error.response.status` for checking non-retryable Alpaca API errors (403, 422, 401).
         - Added checks for valid `buyingPower` and logs `notionalAmount`.
         - Added more detailed logging for trade attempts and Alpaca API error details.
 - **Error Handling (Improved):** `try...catch` blocks for API calls.
 Retry mechanisms for `executeTrade` (non-recursive) and `getTradingRecommendation`.
 Specific handling for non-transient Alpaca errors in `executeTrade`.